mapbox/geojson-vt/README.md

 ### Changelog

+##### 2.2.0 (Jun 9, 2015)

+- Fixed ring winding order for polygons and multipolygons in accordance with vector tile specification 2.0.
+- Fixed handling of features with null geometry (now ignored instead of throwing an error).

 ##### 2.1.8 (Nov 9, 2015)

 - Fixed a bug where `getTile` would initially return `null` when requesting a child of a solid clipped square tile.